hashicorp/terraform/internal/command/jsonformat/README.md

 functionality.
 To do this you create a new implementation of the `change/renderer.go`, make sure it accepts all the data you need, and implement the `Render` function (and any other additional render functions that may exist).

-Some changes publish warnings that should be displayed alongside them, if your new change has no warnings you can use the `NoWarningsRenderer` to avoid implementing the additional `Warnings` function.
+Some changes publish warnings that should be displayed alongside them.
+If your new change has no warnings you can use the `NoWarningsRenderer` to avoid implementing the additional `Warnings` function.

 If/when new Renderer types are implemented, additional `Render` like functions